fwhdzh/FaultFuzz/doc/NEWFEATURE.md

 | write(B, 2) |  |
 |  | read(A, 2) |

-where write(disk, log) represents the operation of the system periodically writing logs to the disk.
+where `write(disk, log)` represents the system operation of periodically writing logs to the disk.

-Suppose we do not introduce any non-deterministic control.
+Suppose we do not implement any non-deterministic control.
 When we let the system run again, it might become:

 | A | B |
 | :-------: | :-------: |